Presented by Flying Over Time

 “The truth will come out, eventually.”

 Donald A. Hall (1898–1968) was the chief engineer at Ryan Airlines who designed the Spirit of St. Louis in just 60 days.
-His career spanned work with Curtiss Aeroplane & Motor Corp., the Douglas Company, and Consolidated Vultee Aircraft.
-Charles Lindbergh himself chose Ryan Airlines specifically because he believed in Hall’s ability.
+His career spanned work in Long Island with Curtiss Aeroplane & Motor Corp., to the Douglas Company, Consolidated Vultee Aircraft/Convair, and the Navy.
+Charles Lindbergh himself chose Ryan Airlines specifically because he believed in Hall’s ability after meeting in 1927 in San Diego.

-Yet for nearly a century, Hall’s name has been overshadowed.
+Yet for nearly a century, Hall’s name has been forgotten.
 The Spirit99 Gala is where that changes.

 Learn more about Donald A. Hall →